Today, we’re going to learn about travel scams.

 We laughed at the situation.
 “Who does this guy think he is?”

 Well, we didn’t end up getting scammed because the hotel WAS under construction.
 Ooops.
 That’ll teach us!
 We felt bad.
 The driver was legit.
 He wasn’t lying.
 But this scam does happen all the time.
-So consider yourself warned.
+Consider yourself warned.

 13. The Lost Ring Scam